THE PERMISSION FORM

 Clearly, all these provisions must be embodied in an appropriately drafted, written agreement and that agreement must be signed by the owner of the rights.

 Often the publisher or other requesting party is presented with a form submitted by the owner of the protected materials.
-As I mentioned above, that owner will want to grant far less rights than the publisher or other party may desire or need in order to fully exploit the work.
-The publisher or other party, upon being presented with such a form, should have it reviewed by an attorney since many of the restrictions contained within it may be subtle and the publisher or other party may not appreciate the full impact they may have upon the ability to make exploit and make money from the work.
+That owner will want to license far less rights than the publisher or other party may desire or need in order to fully exploit the work.
+The publisher or other party, upon being presented with such a form, should have it reviewed by an attorney with experience in these matters since many of the restrictions contained within it may be subtle and the publisher or other party may not appreciate the full impact they may have upon the ability to make exploit and make money from the work.

-However, there are often other restrictions placed on the grant of protected materials, which other restrictions may be far more onerous.
-These restrictions are often time limitations, territorial limitations, language limitations, limitations on the edition for which the permission is granted, media limitations and other such restrictions.
-All of these limitations should be avoided and if the grant to use the protected materials comes with these “strings” attached, the publisher or other party should strongly consider avoiding using that protected material and find a substitute.
+However, there are often other restrictions placed on the license of protected materials, which other restrictions may be far more onerous.
+These restrictions are often time limitations, territorial limitations, language limitations, limitations on the edition for which the permission is licensed, media limitations and other such restrictions.
+All of these limitations should be avoided and if the license to use the protected materials comes with these “strings” attached, the publisher or other party should strongly consider avoiding using that protected material and find a substitute.
 These restrictions can be quite troublesome and materially interfere with the ability to exploit the work fully.
-(Read “Look Before You Sign: Restrictive Licenses")
+(Read “Look Before You Sign: Restrictive Licenses.”)

 As in all things, timing is everything.
 These permissions must be sought very early on in the writing or creation of the work so that if difficulties arise, the author, designer or other party can work around the need for some particular protected material.
 By the time the work is ready to go, all of these permissions must have long been obtained.
 Once a book or other work is published, the ability to obtain the rights necessary diminishes rapidly and the bargaining position of the party changes radically.
 If you are an infringer, you have much less power to make a deal that is in your best interest.